Jersey Sponsorship is dead. Long live Experience sponsorship.

 “It might sound grand and serious and game-changing but - although you could make it all of those things - save our shirt is actually just a common-sense call for sponsors to stop bastardizing football shirts and return them to the fans.
 That’s it.”

 Paddy power rolled this out to other clubs they sponsored and have truly and importantly shown that sponsors can actually deliver more value by being off the jersey than they ever could on it.
+For betting sponsors its an almost prescient move given whats expected in terms of bans on betting sponsors.

 Realistically though this tactic, even executed perfectly, is too bold a move to scale into the largest leagues and clubs in the world.
 They are far too reliant on the guaranteed up-front cash a front of jersey sponsorship brings in.
 The average premier league shirt sponsorship tops 11 million pounds.
 So we've got a bit of convincing to do in order to do things differently.